Things to Consider When Choosing a Bank

-U.S. financial institutions are required to verify the identity of every individual who opens a bank account.
-In compliance with federal regulation, all banks operating in the U.S. have established Customer Identification Programs that they are to follow for anyone who seeks to open an account.
+U.S. financial institutions are required to verify the identity of individuals who opens a bank account through a Customer Identification Programs.
 Below is the minimal information a bank must obtain from you before allowing you to open an account:

 - Your name

 - Your street address – not P.O.
 Box